Japan Summer Trip. Day 2: Osaka

 The best green tea ice-cream we ever had

-Even though we missed the Aqua-Liner departed at Osakajo Pier, we decided to catch the Tonbori River Cruise.
+Even though we missed the Aqua-Liner departing at Osakajo Pier, we decided to catch the Tonbori River Cruise.
 By that time, we had to ride a taxi from Osaka Castle to Dotonbori, which cost us a boom.
-Anyway, it's based on the meter and yet we haven't felt being cheated.
+Anyway, it's based on the meter and yet we haven't felt cheated.

 While waiting for the Tonbori River Cruise, we had our Takoyaki and wedges

-It is only a 20 minutes river cruise but we were really enjoy the journey
+It is only a 20-minute river cruise but we were really enjoy the journey

 We walked almost a kilometer along shopping street Shinsaibashi

-This 2nd day really a 12 hours full day trip and we able to make full use of the Osaka Amazing pass.
-I would suggest for anyone visiting this city to get the pass, and maybe extend for another one or two days to really enjoy the Osaka city.
+This 2nd day was really a 12-hour full-day trip and we were able to make full use of the Osaka Amazing Pass.
+I would suggest for anyone visiting this city to get the pass and maybe extend it for another one or two days to really enjoy Osaka City.

 The Tonbori River Cruise experience